A layout that organizes items into a flexible and configurable arrangement.

 When registering your header view, specify

-section for the kind string.
+element for the kind string.
 When registering your footer view, specify the

-section string.
+element string.
 You also pass those strings to the

 make method when creating new views in your data source object.